 Mislabeling your beverage as a dietary supplement and not including required label statements on your product label will result in misbranding penalties.

-To help you from avoiding an unpleasant scenario, we’ve created a comprehensive guide that’ll not only explain the differences but also explain how to declare required label statements.
-Try our label management platform to speed up your label design process while meeting all regulatory requirements.
+To help you avoid an unpleasant scenario, we’ve created a comprehensive guide that’ll not only explain the differences but also explain how to declare required label statements.
+Book a demo with our team to learn more about our label management platform, to maintain brand consistency and speed up your label design process while meeting all regulatory requirements.

 Bonus: Our FREE labeling checklist helps reduce artwork edits and save time by taking away the pressure of numerous reworks, as the checklist acts as a compass for your design team.
 To download it, jump to the top of the page and enter your details after clicking the FREE checklist button.